jotyGill/privacy-fighter/README.md

 Easy to setup, fully transparent, online privacy protection browser setup.
 A collection of browser configurations and extensions to help you fight for your online privacy.

-The deeper you dig, more you find how we're loosing privacy from corporations [] (must read).
+The deeper you dig, more you find that we're [loosing privacy from corporations](https://gitlab.com/JGill/privacy).
 You might wonder if it is a fight already lost or if you even have any choice.
 Well there are choices you can make to stand up for your basic human right.
 There are brilliant, hard working people who spend countless hours to make these privacy protecting tools.
 This project is just a collection and setup of the best browser tools that exist today. (if you have any suggestions, please create a github 'issue')

 ### Project Goals: <a name="goals"></a>